 Catholic "traditionalists" clearly have a huge image problem, rightly or wrongly, and the more thoughtful among them are quite concerned about it.
 "Traditionalists" are widely perceived as angry, extremely judgmental, uncharitable; downright Pharisaical.
 Most of those who are of this sort ar e actually in a different category: the radical catholic reactionaries (RadCathRs).
 But there is a lot of social overlap between the two groups.

 Now, any social group has its well-behaved folks and renegades and shoot-from-the-hip types.
 As a sociology major in college, I'm well aware of that.
 It's tough for an outside observer to say what percentage of any given group might be regarded as examples of the behavior in question.

-That said, I have recently been commented upon in a most uncharitable fashion by many people on the Fish Eaters Forum, which calls itself the largest "traditionalist" discussion board on the Internet.
+That said, I have recently been commented upon in a most uncharitable fashion by many people on a forum which calls itself the largest "traditionalist" discussion board on the Internet.
 I tried to reply rationally, but soon I fell into the huge mud pit and started throwing the mud pies back (as is completely "natural" in such a situation, if not always ethically justified).
 At length I issued an apology and retraction, and removed the entire "documentary" thread from my website.
 This was well received by several people on the forum: even by some of my strong critics.